INTO-CPS-Association/DTaaS/deploy/docker/LOCALHOST.md

 # Docker Compose for DTaaS with Backend Authorization

-This directory contains docker compose files for running the DTaaS on both localhost and server.
-The installation instructions provided in this README are ideal for single users intending to use
+The installation instructions provided in this README are ideal for running the DTaaS on both localhost.
-DTaaS on their own computers.
+This installation is ideal for single users intending to use DTaaS on their own computers.

 ## Design